skoolkid/skoolkit/sphinx/source/ref-files.rst

 :ref:`pageHeaders` and :ref:`links` sections.

-Every custom page is built using the :ref:`HTML template <template>` whose name matches the page ID, if one exists; otherwise, the :ref:`t_Page` template is used.
+Every custom page is built using the :ref:`HTML template <template>` whose name matches the page ID, if one exists; otherwise, the :ref:`t_Layout` template is used.

 +---------+------------------------------------------------------------------+